Most Popular Cryptocurrencies

 Polkadot was created in 2016 and is a “next-generation” blockchain protocol.
 It is designed to be scalable, flexible, and interoperable.

-What makes Polkadot unique is that it uses “parachains.”
-These are chains that can be used for specific applications.
+What makes Polkadot unique is that it uses parachains (parallel chains), which are application-specific blockchains connected to a central relay chain, allowing for secure interoperability and shared network security.
 This allows for a more customizable and efficient use of resources.

 Polkadot is also working on something called “Polkaswap,” which is a decentralized exchange.
 This will allow users to trade DOT, ETH, and other assets in a trustless manner.